Harold Offeh: Mmm Gotta Try a Little Harder, It Could Be Sweet

 15 November 2025 – 1 March 2026, 11am – 5pm

-The first major solo exhibition of Harold Offeh’s work in a UK institution, this exhibition will bring together a selection of works from the artist’s career, revealing ambitious projects that have taken place across the world.
+The first major solo exhibition of Harold Offeh’s work in a UK institution, this exhibition will explore two decades of the artist’s videos, performances and projects that have taken place across the world.

-For more than two decades, Offeh (b.
+For more than twenty years, Offeh (b.
 1977, Ghana) has been making playful, provocative performance and video works that explore subjects ranging from pop culture to identity and conformity.

 Offeh draws from popular music, film and mainstream cultural trends to interrogate our acceptance of political, class, gender and racial models in society.
 Recently, his practice has approached themes of happiness, play and Afrofuturism through performance and collective live engagements.